junwatu/automated-content-generation/blogs/README.md

 **Node.js**

-You'll need to set up a development environment using Node.js because Next.js development run on top of it.
+You'll need to set up a development environment using Node.js.
 Go to https://nodejs.org to install it in your machine.

 > In this post we use Node.js 18.16.0 LTS version.